gardener/gardener/docs/concepts/resource-manager.md

 #### Preventing Reconciliations

-If a ManagedResource is annotated with `resources.gardener.cloud/ignore=true` then it will be skipped entirely by the controller (no reconciliations or deletions of managed resources at all).
+If a `ManagedResource` is annotated with `resources.gardener.cloud/ignore=true` then it will be skipped entirely by the controller (no reconciliations or deletions of managed resources at all).
-However, when the ManagedResource itself is deleted (for example when a shoot is deleted) then the annotation is not respected and all resources will be deleted as usual.
+However, when the `ManagedResource` itself is deleted (for example when a shoot is deleted) then the annotation is not respected and all resources will be deleted as usual.
-This feature can be helpful to temporarily patch/change resources managed as part of such ManagedResource.
+This feature can be helpful to temporarily patch/change resources managed as part of such `ManagedResource`.
-Condition checks will be skipped for such ManagedResources.
+Condition checks will be skipped for such `ManagedResource`s.

 #### Modes

-The gardener-resource-manager can manage a resource in different modes.
-The supported modes are:
+The `gardener-resource-manager` can manage a resource in the following supported modes:
 - `Ignore`
-    - The corresponding resource is removed from the ManagedResource status (`.status.resources`).
+    - The corresponding resource is removed from the `ManagedResource` status (`.status.resources`).
 No action is performed on the cluster - the resource is no longer "managed" (updated or deleted).
-    - The primary use case is a migration of a resource from one ManagedResource to another one.
+    - The primary use case is a migration of a resource from one `ManagedResource` to another one.

 The mode for a resource can be specified with the `resources.gardener.cloud/mode` annotation.
-The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the ManagedResource.
+The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the `ManagedResource`.

 #### Skipping health check

-If a resource in the ManagedResource is annotated with `resources.gardener.cloud/skip-health-check=true` then the resource will be skipped during health checks by the health controller.
-The ManagedResource conditions will not reflect the health condition of this resource anymore.
+If a resource in the `ManagedResource` is annotated with `resources.gardener.cloud/skip-health-check=true` then the resource will be skipped during health checks by the health controller.
+The `ManagedResource` conditions will not reflect the health condition of this resource anymore.
 The `ResourcesProgressing` condition will also be set to `False`.

 #### Resource Class

-By default, gardener-resource-manager controller watches for ManagedResources in all namespaces. `--namespace` flag can be specified to gardener-resource-manager binary to restrict the watch to ManagedResources in a single namespace.
+By default, `gardener-resource-manager` controller watches for `ManagedResource`s in all namespaces.
+The `.sourceClientConnection.namespace` field in the component configuration restricts the watch to `ManagedResource`s in a single namespace only.
+Note that this setting also affects all other controllers and webhooks since it's a central configuration.

-A ManagedResource has an optional `.spec.class` field that allows to indicate that it belongs to given class of resources. `--resource-class` flag can be specified to gardener-resource-manager binary to restrict the watch to ManagedResources with the given `.spec.class`.
+A `ManagedResource` has an optional `.spec.class` field that allows to indicate that it belongs to given class of resources.
+The `.controllers.resourceClass` field in the component configuration restricts the watch to `ManagedResource`s with the given `.spec.class`.
 A default class is assumed if no class is specified.

 #### Conditions

-A ManagedResource has a ManagedResourceStatus, which has an array of Conditions.
+A `ManagedResource` has a `ManagedResourceStatus`, which has an array of Conditions.
 Conditions currently include:

 | Condition              | Description                                               |
 |------------------------|-----------------------------------------------------------|